-Local machine (ubuntu): activated VNC service
+Local machine (Ubuntu): activated VNC service

 Remote machine(window): with install tight VNC viewer

-Given image below is describing the network configuration for server machine (SSH) where it is showing two IP 192.168.1.226 and another 10.0.0.10 as explain above.
+Given the image below is describing the network configuration for server machine (SSH) where it is showing two IP 192.168.1.226 and another 10.0.0.10 as explain above.

-Checking activated VNC service using following command:
+Checking activated VNC service using the following command:

-Open the terminal and type using following command to connecting to VNC machine (IP: 10.0.0.20) through server machine (IP: 10.0.0.10).
+Open the terminal and type using the following command to connecting to VNC machine (IP: 10.0.0.20) through server machine (IP: 10.0.0.10).

 Great!!
 Local machine successfully connected

-Similarly Using tight vnc viewer remote machine (192.168.1.225) now trying to connect local machine (IP: 10.0.0.10) as shown in given image
+Similarly Using tight vnc viewer remote machine (192.168.1.225) now trying to connect local machine (IP: 10.0.0.10) as shown in the given image

-- Open tightVNC connection and enter the local machine IP: 0.0.20 with port 5900.
+- Open TightVNC connection and enter the local machine IP: 0.0.20 with port 5900.

 - Enable SSH tunneling

-- Now enter ssh server IP: 168.1.226 with port 22 and ssh server username: ubutnu.
+- Now enter ssh server IP: 168.1.226 with port 22 and ssh server username: ubuntu.

-Author: Sanjeet Kumar is a Information Security Analyst | Pentester | Researcher Contact Here
+Author: Sanjeet Kumar is an Information Security Analyst | Pentester | Researcher Contact Here